 The number of jobs that consistently use Microsoft Excel to perform tasks appears to be limitless in today’s data-driven world.
 From Administrative Assistants to the highest-level CEOs of major corporations, everyone is using Excel to some degree.
 Therefore, Microsoft Excel is by leaps and bounds the most popular corporate training topic in America.
-In fact, for every 100 people we see enrolling in training, nearly 70 of them are signing up to take an Excel class.
+In fact, for every 100 people we see enrolling in training, nearly 70 of them are signing up to take an Excel class, either online or at one of our campuses like in Sacramento or San Jose.
 Companies and government agencies are sending their staff to take Excel classes like crazy.

 Let that sink in for a minute.
 These are already hired, and in many cases, seasoned employees being sent to training classes – by their employer – to better learn Excel.
 If such a large percentage of corporate training budgets are dedicated to Excel classes, wouldn’t you think coming into a job opportunity ALREADY knowing the program at an advanced level gives you a leg up on your competition?
 Go ahead, you can say it.
 That is a resounding “Yes.”